oracle-livelabs/apex/event-mangement/3-apex-assistant/3-apex-assistant.md

 In this lab, we will learn how to enhance charts in Oracle APEX by leveraging the APEX Assistant.
 Instead of manually writing queries, we will use natural language prompts to ask the APEX Assistant to generate the required SQL.
 This approach not only speeds up development but also demonstrates how AI-powered assistance can simplify complex tasks like data visualization.

+In addition to enhancing charts, we will also explore how to create database objects such as tables and PL/SQL packages—directly from the SQL Commands interface using APEX Assistant.

 ### Objectives

 - Enhance charts by using APEX Assistant to generate SQL queries through natural language.

+- Create PL/SQL packages using APEX Assistant in SQL Commands.

 ## Task 1: Enhance charts using Generative AI